dronekit/dronekit-python/docs/develop/sitl_setup.rst

 simulator allows you to create and test DroneKit-Python apps without a real vehicle (and from the comfort of your own developer desktop!).

-SITL can run natively on Linux, Mac and Windows, or within a virtual machine.
+SITL can run natively on Linux (x86 architecture only), Mac and Windows, or within a virtual machine.
 It can be installed on the same computer as DroneKit, or on another computer on the same network.

 The sections below explain how to install and run SITL, and how to connect to DroneKit-Python and Ground